treeman/jonashietala/drafts/rewriting_my_neovim_config_in_lua.markdown

 If that makes you feel like I've betrayed Bram the creator, then my only defense is this:

 I tried, but I failed.
 They all seemed so useful you know?
-I try not to be dogmatic either way; if it's useful I'll try it, otherwise I'll skip it.

 # Where to start?